oddbird/oddsite/content/birds/sondra.rst

 ==========

-Sondra spearheads the design process through user testing, brand development, and interface design.
+Sondra spearheads the design process through brand development, user experience design, and usability testing.
-She has been creating custom brands and integrated web graphics for over eleven years.
+She has been creating custom brands and integrated web graphics for over thirteen years.
 She has lead the marketing teams for a variety of small businesses, and acted as co-founder and Chief Marketing Officer